rush340/dnd-ability-calc/README.md

-# D&D Point Buy Calculator
+# D&D 5e Point Buy Calculator

-An ability score Point Buy calculator for D&D 5e.
+An ability score Point Buy calculator for Dungeons & Dragons 5th edition.

 Currently a work in progress.

 Try it out it [here](https://rush340.github.io/dnd-ability-calc)

-I plan to add the ability to define extended point buy tables such that a DM can send a link to the calculator with the custom table to their players.
+I plan to add a feature for defining extended point buy tables such that a DM can send a link to the calculator configured with their own custom table to their players.

 ## TODO